 In addition to co-moderating the debate, Attorney Troyb is grateful to have been given the opportunity to prepare questions that will be posed to the candidates running for the highest office in Stamford. ![]() The law firm of Benjamin, Gold, & Troyb, P.C. is pleased to announce that Michelle A. Ross has joined the firm as Of Counsel.
 After ten years practicing in immigration law Attorney Ross has joined the firm to lead its business immigration and corporate compliance practice.
 Attorney Ross joined the firm after practicing for seven years with a boutique business immigration law firm in Wilton, CT.
 Her practice focuses on employment based immigration law and corporate immigration compliance matters.
 Attorney Ross represents businesses ranging from large multinational corporations to small start-up companies and individual entrepreneurs on a full spectrum of immigration benefit petitions and compliance matters.
 Click "Read More" to continue reading.
 Attorney Aleksandr Y. Troyb is honored to have been selected to the Connecticut Rising Stars list by the New England Super Lawyers Magazine.
 Each year, no more than 2.5 percent of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.

 Super Lawyers, a Thomson Reuters business, is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
 The annual selections are made using a patented multiphase process that includes a statewide survey of lawyers, an independent research evaluation of candidates and peer reviews by practice area.
 The result is a credible, comprehensive and diverse listing of exceptional attorneys.
 The Super Lawyers lists are published nationwide in Super Lawyers Magazines and in leading city and regional magazines and newspapers across the country.
 Super Lawyers Magazines also feature editorial profiles of attorneys who embody excellence in the practice of law.
-For more information about Super Lawyers, visit SuperLawyers.com.
-Attorney Aleksandr Troyb is honored to have been asked to participate as a speaker at the Annual Conference of the American Immigration Lawyers Association.
-Due to the pandemic, the conference is scheduled to take place virtually from July 20, 2020 through July 23, 2020.
-On July 20, 2020, Attorney Troyb will speak on the subject of naturalization and the current immigration laws, regulations and adjudication criteria affecting applications for naturalization.
-On July 21, 2020, Attorney Troyb will participate on a panel where experienced practitioners will assist newer practitioners with problems and challenging cases.
+For more information about Super Lawyers, visit SuperLawyers.com. |

 Moderator:Aleksandr Y. Troyb, Esq.